Anal Dysplasia Treatment in Houston, TX

 Delivering Early & Reliable Diagnostics

 When it comes to diagnosing and treating anal dysplasia, our doctors must be able to get a good look at cells within the patients’ anus.
-Through the use of laparoscopic and robotic surgical methods, we can gain a clear picture of the anal canal and any abnormal cells that inhabit it.
+The initial evaluation is usually performed during your first visit in the office.
+We can gain a clear picture of the anal canal and any abnormal cells that inhabit it.
 If lesions are present, we will perform a biopsy to determine if the cells collected require further treatment or are identified as malignant.
 Our team is here to deliver advanced expertise on colon and rectal issues, as well as crucial cancer screenings, to ensure your colorectal problems don’t have a chance to become more severe.
 If you find yourself experiencing any signs or symptoms associated with anal dysplasia, don’t hesitate to give us a call.
 We look forward to helping restore your quality of life.